jfarid27/oracle-dao/projects/project-ideas.md

 # Project Ideas

 Projects should start with an idea, then be transfered to an AIP (Augur Improvement Proposal).
-Projects should have goals and a clear Definition of Done.
+AIP's should have well defined goals and a clear Definition of Done that members of the DAO can evaluate and verify as completed.

 This list should include a list of project ideas with rough estimates of cost.
 When AIP's are created, link them here.